Grissom Air Reserve Base

 VFR

-Grissom Air Reserve Base is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
-Note: This observation is 10.8 hours old and conditions may have changed.
+Grissom Air Reserve Base is currently reporting visual flight rules (VFR) conditions with broken clouds at 6,000 feet and 10 SM visibility.

 Wind Analysis